Suraj121704c/Styles-Up/README.md

 # Paytm Mall
-Paytm Mall - India's Leading Online Shopping Experience, Brought to You by Paytm.
-Online shopping with Paytm Mall is quick, convenient and trouble-free.
+Styles Up - India's Leading Online Shopping Experience, Brought to You by Paytm.
+Online shopping with Styles Up is quick, convenient and trouble-free.
 You can shop for the desired product right from the comfort of your home and get them delivered straight to your doorstep.

 Home Page
 ![Screenshot (177)](https://user-images.githubusercontent.com/112754760/229575461-84775f95-e39e-4f1c-89e1-e9cbfab22a77.png)